7 foods to eat to reduce pre-period symptoms

 Healthy fats include walnuts, olive oil, avocado, a small amount of organic butter, and oily fish like salmon, sardines, and mackerel.

 7. Probiotic-rich foods

 Keeping our digestion flowing nicely is essential to avoid bloating during the cycle.
-Adding small amount of sauerkraut, kimchi or kefir into your diet can give your friendly bacteria a little boost and will help you stay regular.
+Adding a small amount of sauerkraut, kimchi, or kefir into your diet can give your friendly bacteria a little boost and will help you stay regular.
 Starting slow is important because if you feel bloated when you eat certain foods, this is a sign that your gut is off balance.
 Adding probiotic-rich foods too quickly could make you feel worse before feeling better.

 Can I do more to help my body with pre period symptoms?